 A steel water tank is located under the starboard cabin sole.
 The pressure pump and accumulator are located at the rear of the engine compartment.
 Hot water supplied by a calorifier with an additional input from an immersion heater.
 Generous headroom through out the accommodation.

 Separate access companionway to the aft cabin, presently used as the Bosuns store, it has two full length single berths.

 The shore power socket attached to the exterior deck level of the aft cabin, all the electrical fuses and isolator switches.

-The vessel when viewed in March 2021 was seen under cover out of commission for the Winter with the mast and spars un-stepped.
+Winter spent out of commission ashore with the mast and spars un-stepped.